 For example, connections identified in the Non-Motorized Master plan are considered when major road projects are executed.
 The planned 10 Mile Road enhancements (Haggerty to Meadowbrook) include the construction of a high priority pathway segment on the south side of 10 Mile.
-The same project will simultaneously replace aging water main infrastructure during the road construction.
+The same project will simultaneously replace aging water main infrastructure and two deteriorated culverts under 10 Mile Rd (crossings).
 This project demonstrates a practical use of the three factors above (historical knowledge, economies of scale, other capital projects).

-When planning for road expansion projects, analyzing opportunities to enhance the driver experience and create aesthetic corridors are a priority.
+When planning for road expansion projects, analyzing opportunities to enhance the driver experience and create aesthetically pleasing corridors are a priority.
 One way to achieve this is the implementation of boulevards, which are roads with a median splitting up the lanes of traffic.
 They are generally safer and more pleasing than a traditional 5 lane design and can usually be accomplished within the same footprint.
 The expansion projects considered for 12 Mile Road (Beck to Cabaret) and the Beck Road corridor are recommended as boulevard cross-sections, with support of the committee.

 Driving in a roundabout is safer when compared to a traditional, signalized intersection.
 In a roundabout, the cars are traveling at a slower speed, with fewer conflict points, and the accidents, which do occur, are much less severe, typically resulting only in property damage rather than personal injury.
 Not only are roundabouts safer, but they allow for more traffic to move through an intersection than signalized intersections.
 Studies have indicated that replacing traffic signals with roundabouts can increase the capacity of a road by 30 to 50 percent.
-The newer roundabouts in the city have proved successful (Napier and 10 Mile, Crescent NW Ring Road) and the RC recommends investigation and design for others if applicable.
+The newer roundabouts in the city have proved successful (Napier and 10 Mile, Crescent NE Ring Road) and the Roads Committee recommends investigation and design for others if applicable.

-The Roads Committee discussed several technological advances in pavement design considered for road projects.
-There are numerous products that can be added to a pavement cross-section that will increase pavement strength and durability, resulting in a longer useful life of the pavement and a reduced cost for maintenance.
-Geosynthetic pavement interlayers (Town Center, 11Mile, Meadowbrook) are used added to increase strength, resist crack propagation, and essentially waterproof the pavement.
+The Roads Committee discussed several advances in pavement design considered for road projects.
+There are numerous products that can be added to a pavement cross-section to increase pavement strength and durability, resulting in a longer useful life and a reduced cost for maintenance.
+Geosynthetic pavement interlayers (Town Center, 11 Mile, Meadowbrook) are used to increase strength, resist crack propagation, and essentially waterproof the pavement.
 Pavement additives such as fibers and modified binders (used on Cabot/Lewis and Trans-X) can be added to extend the life of pavements.
-Geosynthetic grids are now used in the NRP to mitigate poor soil conditions and reduce the cost of extension excavation and additional stone base.
+Geosynthetic grids are now used in the NRP to mitigate poor soil conditions and reduce the cost of expensive excavation and/or additional stone base.